fhessman/scientific-snap/PlotSprite/README.md

 PlotSprite, created by Eckart Modrow, displays data in the form of simple lists of (x,y) data pairs and can also display functions of the x-axis.
 The current model is to load PlotSprite into your project and create additional internal and global PlotSprite methods for dealing with various plotting tasks.
 Client Sprites can then invoke the global methods and PlotSprite can respond to global messages (e.g. the classic "green flag" start message).

-As an example, let's create a simple set of data: when we press the following blocks
+As an example, let's create a simple set of data: when we define a "xydata" variable and press the following blocks

 ![block that creates data](./images/create_data.png)